royg24/RoyGoldhar/README.md

 -----------------------
 # README
 -----------------------
+Browny is a one page bootstrap 3 based resume/portfolio template.
-Changed and Edited by Roy Goldhar based on Browny's work
+Changed and Edited by Roy Goldhar based on Browny's work.
+This is Roy Goldhar's personl website

 Template Info:
 -----------------------